A physical model for efficient ranking in networks: Introduction

-A second family focuses on ordinal rankings---permutations that minimize various penalty functions---such as Minimum Violation Rank~\cite{ali1986minimum,slater1961inconsistencies,gupte2011finding}.
-These do not make probabilistic predictions about missing data, so we cannot use cross-validation as a significance test.
-Moreover, for common choices of the penalty function, minimization can be computationally difficult~\cite{slater1961inconsistencies,tatti2017tiers}, forcing us to use simple heuristics that find local minima.
-In addition, as discussed above, we are interested in real-valued ranks rather than just ordinal ones.
+A second family focuses on ordinal rankings, i.e., permutations, that minimize various penalty functions.
+This family includes Minimum Violation Rank~\cite{ali1986minimum,slater1961inconsistencies,gupte2011finding} and SerialRank \cite{fogel2014serialrank} and SyncRank \cite{cucuringu2016sync}.
+Minimum Violation Rank (MVR) imposes a uniform penalty for every violation or ``upset,'' defined as an edge that has a direction opposite to the one expected by the rank difference between the two nodes.
+Non-uniform penalties and other generalizations are often referred to as \emph{agony} methods \cite{letizia2018resolution}.
+For common choices of the penalty function, minimization can be computationally difficult~\cite{slater1961inconsistencies,tatti2017tiers}, forcing us to use simple heuristics that find local minima.

+SerialRank constructs a matrix of similarity scores between each pair of nodes by examining whether they produce similar outcomes when compared with the other nodes, thereby relating the ranking problem to a more general ordering problem called seriation.
+SyncRank is a hybrid method which first solves a spectral problem based on synchronization, embeds node positions on a half-circle in the complex plane, and then chooses among the circular permutations of those ranks by minimizing the number of violations as in MVR.

-Random Utility Models~\cite{train2009discrete}, such as the Bradley-Terry-Luce model~\cite{bradley1952,luce1959}, are designed to infer real-valued ranks from data on pairwise preferences.
-These methods assign a probability to the direction of an edge conditioned on its existence, but they do not assign a probability to the existence of an edge.
-In particular, they do not model the phenomenon that entities are more likely to interact if their ranks are close.
+Random Utility Models~\cite{train2009discrete}, such as the Bradley-Terry-Luce (BTL) model~\cite{bradley1952,luce1959}, are designed to infer real-valued ranks from data on pairwise preferences.
+These models assign a probability to the direction of an edge conditioned on its existence, but they do not assign a probability to the existence of an edge.
+They are appropriate, for instance, when an experimenter presents subjects with choices between pairs of items, and asks them which they prefer.

 Methods like David's Score~\cite{david1987ranking} and the Colley matrix~\cite{colley2002colley} compute rankings from proportions of wins and losses.
 The latter, which was originally developed by making mathematical adjustments to winning percentages, is equivalent to a particular case of the general method we introduce below.
-Elo score~\cite{elo1978rating}, Go Rank~\cite{coulom2008whole}, and TrueSkill~\cite{herbrich2007trueskill} are also widely used win-loss methods, but these ranking schemes are dynamic, and are updated after each match rather than taking all previous interactions into account.
+Elo score~\cite{elo1978rating}, Go Rank~\cite{coulom2008whole}, and TrueSkill~\cite{herbrich2007trueskill} are also widely used win-loss methods, but these schemes update the ranks after each match rather than taking all previous interactions into account.
+This specialization makes them useful when ranks evolve over sequential matches, but less useful otherwise.